 Beta This is new guidance.
 Complete our quick 5-question survey to help us improve it.

-If you’re a designer working in government or someone who works on government services, you can attend design training run by the Government Digital Service (GDS) in London.
+If you’re a designer working in government or someone who works on government services, you can attend design training run by the Government Digital Service (GDS) at The White Chapel Building in London.

 Who should take part